azreco/azreco-tts-python/README.md

 python client.py --input-type text -t "any text" -l tr-TR -i api_user_id -k api_token --tts-id tts_id -o example-tr.wav

+The above command with input type 'file' the script uploads 'example-tr.txt', synthesizes speech using our tr-TR text-to-speech and saves the resulting audio as 'example-tr.wav' when the synthesizing process finished.
+The above command with input type 'text' the script sends text to the server, synthesizes speech using our tr-TR text-to-speech and saves the resulting audio as 'example-tr.wav' when the synthesizing process finished.

 # What is --tts-id option?

 We have several voices for any language.
 Every voice has own identification.
 You can specify TTS identification with this option to get your audio file in different voices.